nsreed/ouronote/projects/demo/README.md

 ## TODO

+### Security

+**UX** - Forms/Features should be selectively available based on certs

-Path Obfuscation - The .certs and .owner both expose the public key of the user they are associated with.
+**Path Obfuscation** - The .certs and .owner both expose the public key of the user they are associated with.
 In addition, certificates themselves contain the public key of their certificants.
 Hash/encrypt the path and encrypt the cert.
 Content addressing may be appropriate for this.

-Auto-Encrypt - Automatically encrypt/decrypt/sign/verify based on schema
+**Auto-Encrypt/Sign** - Automatically encrypt/decrypt/sign/verify based on schema

+### Graphification

-Paper Metadata Storage - Stop using "soul" and use real soul (global soul vs. key in parent).
+**Paper Metadata Storage** - Stop using "soul" and use real soul (global soul vs. key in parent).
 Stop storing it in data, as that needs additional filtering on clone() and copy/paste type operations.
 Ideally, chain-related metadata may be stored on paper item prototype itself?

-View - Allow filtering of paper item records by bounds
+**View** - Allow filtering of paper item records by bounds

-Rendering Pipeline - Allow loading of read-only paper item records in background
+**Rendering Pipeline** - Allow loading of read-only paper item records in background

-Circular Reference Handling - How do we handle circular references?
+**Circular Reference Handling** - How do we handle circular references?

 - Need reference detection (already present in GunChain)
 - When ref is detected... limit load depth? follow until out of bounds or size threshold reached?

-Schema Metadata - something to describe permissions, field names, descriptions, etc to allow for more generalized patterns for creating records, assuming ownership, generating certificates
+**Schema Metadata** - something to describe permissions, field names, descriptions, etc to allow for more generalized patterns for creating records, assuming ownership, generating certificates

-Merge - Treat a user-partitioned set of records as a single record, where writes are directed at user record and reads are Last Write Wins OR Prefer User Value.
+**Merge** - Treat a user-partitioned set of records as a single record, where writes are directed at user record and reads are Last Write Wins OR Prefer User Value.
 Sort of a best of both worlds between the full/self certificates.
 Users may collaborate and not risk data loss.

 ## Multi-User